intel-lab-lkp/linux/Documentation/trace/ftrace.rst

 	printed in hexadecimal format.
 By default, this option is off.

+  funcgraph-retaddr
+	When set, the return address will always be printed.
+	By default, this option is off.

   sleep-time
 	When running function graph tracer, to include the time a task schedules out in its function.